mdn/content/files/en-us/web/http/client_hints/index.md

 ---
-title: Client hints
+title: HTTP Client hints
-slug: Glossary/Client_hints
+slug: Web/HTTP/Client_hints
 tags:
   - Client hints
+  - Guide
-  - Glossary
+  - HTTP
   - Performance
-  - Reference
-  - Web Performance
 ---
-**Client Hints** are a set of [HTTP request header](/en-US/docs/Web/HTTP/Headers) fields that a server can proactively request from a client to get information about the device, network, user and user-agent specific preferences.
+**Client Hints** are a set of [HTTP request header](/en-US/docs/Web/HTTP/Headers) fields that a server can proactively request from a client to get information about the device, network, user, and user-agent-specific preferences.
 The server can determine which resources to send, based on the information that the client chooses to provide.

 The set of "hint" headers are listed in the topic [HTTP Headers](/en-US/docs/Web/HTTP/Headers#client_hints) and [summarized below](#hint_types).